Update Your Device | Replace Obsolete Apps

 You cannot afford to be without an effective firewall.
 Today's computers and devices are continuously connected to the Internet.

-Your router not only secures your high-speed access to the Internet, but it allows you to share it between both hard-wired (LAN) and wireless (WLAN) computers, laptops, tablets, smartphones, game consoles, TVs and “smart home” devices.
+Your router not only secures your high-speed access to the Internet, but it allows you to share it between both hard-wired (LAN) and wireless (WLAN) computers, laptops, tablets, smartphones, game consoles, TVs and other “smart” devices.

 While many issues have been fixed in newer routers, there are undocumented and unpatched vulnerabilities (zero day exploits) that both governments and hackers take advantage of.